Cong keeps fingers crossed as it awaits Gujarat, HP poll results; outcome to define road to 2024 | Politics

 - India

-The Congress party may have its eyes firmly set on the Bharat Jodo Yatra, but it kept its fingers crossed as it waited for Thursday's counting of votes for the assembly elections in Gujarat and Himachal Pradesh.
+The Congress party may have its eyes firmly set on the Bharat Jodo Yatra, but it kept its fingers crossed as counting of votes began Thursday morning for the Assembly elections in Gujarat and Himachal Pradesh.

 The grand old party, which has been struggling to protect its fast-decimating electoral base, would be more than happy if it wins Himachal Pradesh and remains the main opposition in Gujarat where the Aam Aadmi Party (AAP) is seeking to emerge as a challenger to the ruling Bharatiya Janata Party (BJP).